bede/grate/README.md

 ## Reports

-Use `--report results.json` to save a filtering report to JSON file:
+Use `--report results.json` to save a filtering report:
 ```json
 {
   "version": "0.3.0",